yadt/yadt.github.com/_posts/2013-09-23-p2p-personal-development-in-agile-teams.md

 Measuring is an important asset to continuous improvement, both for yourself and for your team.
 There are many ways to measure personal development.
-The traditional agile approach to this would be collecting feedback and conducting a private discussion with your team leader about your carreer path.
+The traditional agile approach to this would be collecting feedback and conducting a private discussion with your team leader about your career path.
 This also counteracts the fact that many people tend to have difficulties giving and accepting feedback in person.

 One frequently used method for collecting feedback and input would be